 15. Mumbai: Maximum City Under Pressure (2014) / Markus Kneer + Daniel Schwarz

-The new short Urban-Think Tank film examines the critical issues impacting on sustainable development in the megacity of Mumbai, and what can be learnt from the economically and socially vibrant villages of informal neighborhoods that make up the city.
+The new short Urban-Think Tank film examines the critical issues impacting on sustainable development in the megacity of Mumbai, and what can be learned from the economically and socially vibrant villages of informal neighborhoods that make up the city.
 [English]

 16. A Short History of Abandoned Sets (2012) / Rä di Martino

 Abandoned movie sets are scattered across the Moroccan deserts.
-In this film two local kids, born not far from the almost abandoned film studios near Ouarzazate, rediscover them and reenact a few lines from movies that have been shot there: from an American horror movie to Lawrence of Arabia.
+In this film, two local kids, born not far from the almost abandoned film studios near Ouarzazate, rediscover them and reenact a few lines from movies that have been shot there: from an American horror movie to Lawrence of Arabia.
 All surrounded by the uncontaminated landscapes of the Draa Valley.
 [Arabic, English subtitles]

 17. The Poor Man's Follies (2009) / Monica Carrozzoni + Fabrizio Vegliona